wolfchase/rainbot/help.md

 - __join__

-    If you time travel forward, join should let you join other channels.
-But we're still living in the past.
+    Let's the bot join channels.
+Don't use it yet plz.

 - __source__

     Gives you the source to the IRC lib and to the bot, no, we insist you have both.

+- __changelog__

+    Display the changelog for the current version

 - __ver__